Go The Distance.

 What does fitness mean to you?

-You might want to bulk up, look great in a bikini, fit back into your favorite pair of jeans, to have more energy when with the kids, sleep better or maybe you want just want to try a hike or run a 10km race.
-Set your goal, nevertheless.
+You might want to bulk up, look great in a bikini, fit back into your favorite pair of jeans, have more energy when with the kids, sleep better, or maybe you just want to try a hike or run a 10km race.
+Set your goal nonetheless.
 What does fitness mean to you?
 Write your goals down.
-Paying attention to how much you do something, pushes you in the right direction.
+Paying attention to how much you do something pushes you in the right direction.
 It also helps signal your brain that you are making a commitment to achieve success.

 Working out with a trainer or partner may give you the much-needed motivation to show up.

-Start your climb but be accountable.
-Working out with a partner or trainer can give you the extra motivation to show up.
-Try telling your partner or kids about a new routine and it may help you stay with it.
+Start your climb, but be accountable.
+Working out with a partner or trainer can give you extra motivation to show up.
+Try telling your partner or kids about a new routine, and it may help you stay with it.
 They will hold you accountable.
 Many of us have experienced ‘failure’ every other time we have resolved to join a gym, run every morning before work, or stick to a diet.
-Every bit of progress comes from making changes and will become a habit then eventually a lifestyle.
+Every bit of progress comes from making changes, which will become a habit and eventually a lifestyle.

-If you embark on your exercise regime without expecting obstacles to get in your way, you might be headed for disappointments.
-Due to travels, ailments, over-commitment to work, hangovers, or bad weather conditions you may skip a session or two.
+If you embark on your exercise regime without expecting obstacles to get in your way, you might be headed for disappointment.
+Due to travel, ailments, overcommitment to work, hangovers, or bad weather conditions, you may skip a session or two.
 How do you cope with such obstacles to progress?
-Do a few laps in the pool on your next trip or do a quick routine right in your hotel room before your meeting.
-Be flexible as you explore and seek for an alternative course of action.
+Do a few laps in the pool on your next trip, or do a quick routine right in your hotel room before your meeting.
+Be flexible as you explore and seek an alternative course of action.
 Be prepared for obstacles as they arise.

 • Reward yourself on the small achievements.